Cover of One Hundred Years of Solitude

 GBM Assessment (Score: 9.5/10)

 The novel emerged from Colombia's long history of political violence, known simply as La Violencia, and from the broader pattern of Latin American cycles of revolution, dictatorship, and foreign exploitation.
-Garcia Marquez drew on the oral storytelling traditions of the Caribbean coast to create a narrative voice that treats the extraordinary as utterly ordinary, a technique rooted in the lived experience of communities where folklore and daily life are inseparable.
+Garcia Marquez drew on the oral storytelling traditions of the Caribbean coast to create a narrative voice that treats the notable as utterly ordinary, a technique rooted in the lived experience of communities where folklore and daily life are inseparable.
 Its publication in 1967 catalyzed the Latin American literary boom and reshaped the possibilities of the novel worldwide.

 Latin America & USSR, 1967